SkuldNorniern/rusty-mips/README.md

 # rusty-mips

+A MIPS simulator written in Rust.

 ## Third-party dependency

-Here are some major dependency:

 This project was bootstrapped by [create-neon](https://www.npmjs.com/package/create-neon).
 It implies using Rust for making native Node.js plugin.